awslabs/aws-athena-query-federation/athena-example/README.md

      *
      * @param blockWriter Used to write rows (partitions) into the Apache Arrow response.
      * @param request Provides details of the catalog, database, and table being queried as well as any filter predicate.
+     * @param queryStatusChecker A QueryStatusChecker that you can use to stop doing work for a query that has already terminated
      * @note Partitions are partially opaque to Amazon Athena in that it only understands your partition columns and
      * how to filter out partitions that do not meet the query's constraints.
 Any additional columns you add to the
      * partition data are ignored by Athena but passed on to calls on GetSplits.
 Also note tat the BlockWriter handlers